humanplayer2/get-twitter-likers-data/README.md

 # Long Version

-All below refers to Twitter's v2 public API for _Academic Research access_.
-You have to apply for that [here](https://developer.twitter.com/en/products/twitter-api/academic-research/application-info).
+All below refers to Twitter's v2 public API for _Academic Research access._ You have to apply for that [here](https://developer.twitter.com/en/products/twitter-api/academic-research/application-info).

 The script works for getting the IDs of both liking users and reweeting users.
 The below omits reference to retweeting users to simplify the text.